BookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Organic baby formula is sourced from cows raised on an organic diet (no pesticides, no antibiotics), and uses naturally derived vitamins instead of those made from petroleum.
 Remember though, just because it’s organic doesn’t mean it’s automatically free of other controversial ingredients, such as corn syrup, palm oil or hexane-sourced DHA and ARA.
 (Hexane, a byproduct of petroleum refining, doesn’t sit well with some parents, though the FDA has deemed its use as a processing agent safe.)

 From a strictly scientific standpoint, it’s not certain that organic baby formula is better than conventional.
-What is certain is that it’s pricier and that “there’s no difference nutrition-wise,” Arévalo says.
+What is certain is that it’s pricier and according to Arévalo “there’s no difference nutrition-wise.”
 Still, if your wallet can handle it—and going organic gives you peace of mind—give it a try, Young says.

-Whatever you decide, it’s important to remember that the best organic baby formula is one that answers the needs of your child, so if you can’t find an option that checks all the boxes (for example, baby needs hydrolyzed proteins for digestive issues), then it’s better to go with the formulation baby requires, whether it’s organic or not, Arévalo says.
-The best formula for baby is one that fulfills all of their nutritional and dietary needs.
+Whatever you decide, remember that the best organic baby formula is one that answers the needs of your child.
+If you can’t find an option that checks all the boxes (for example, baby needs hydrolyzed proteins for digestive issues), then Arévalo says it’s better to go with the formulation baby requires, whether it’s organic or not.
+After all, the best formula for baby is one that fulfills all of their nutritional and dietary needs.

 Best baby formula for breastfed babies